feratholberton/holbertonschool-hbnb/README.md

     API -->> User : Show Places List
 ```

-# API Interaction Flow – Fetching a List of Places
 ## Overview
 This sequence diagram describes the process that takes place when a user requests a list of available places in the HBnB system.
 It details how the request is validated, how the database is queried, and what responses are generated based on the outcome of that search.